 The prior statute seemed to authorize Board voting by electronic means but was not specific about how this could legally occur.
 One of the most important changes the current statute makes is to clarify how Boards can vote by email or other electronic means.
-Under the prior statute, Board work occurs in a meeting, which is a setting in which everyone is in the same place or everyone is part of a communication in which the Directors can simultaneously communicate with each other (usually by telephone or computer).
-Boards can also take action by consent in any setting (in person or electronically), as long as 100% of the Board members agree in writing.
+Under the prior statute, Board work occurs in a meeting, which is a setting in which everyone is in the same place, or everyone is part of a communication in which the Directors can simultaneously communicate with each other (usually by telephone or computer).
+Boards can also take action by consent in any setting (in person or electronically), as long as 100% of the Board members consent in writing to the action.

 The new statute allows the Board to vote by electronic means, including email.
-The statute in effect envisions at least a 48 hour meeting period to give Directors a chance to read and respond to their emails.
+The statute in effect envisions at least a 48-hour meeting period to give Directors a chance to read and respond to their emails or to change their vote before the deadline.
 In order to conduct a valid vote by electronic means, you must meet ALL of the following requirements:

-- ALL Directors have provided an email address and be sent a notice of the electronic action; - The electronic notice of the action being considered must clearly state the action being voted on and when it will be effective; - The electronic notice must specify a deadline not less than 48 hours after the electronic action is sent to vote; - A Director can change their vote any time during the voting period; - An affirmative vote of a majority of Directors in office (not just the ones responding to the electronic notice) is needed to pass the action, unless your Articles of Incorporation or Bylaws require a greater vote.
-(In other words, when you calculate whether you have the votes required to pass the action, assume that every Director on the board was at the "meeting," even if they never responded to the email.).
+- Motion to approve action via email is approved by a majority of directors in office; - ALL Directors have provided an email address and will be sent a notice of the electronic action; - The electronic notice of the action being considered must clearly state the proposed action being voted on and when it will be effective; - The electronic notice must give Directors at least 48 hours to vote; - A Director can change their vote any time during the voting period; - An affirmative vote of the majority of Directors in office (not just the ones responding to the electronic notice) is needed to pass the action, unless your Articles of Incorporation or Bylaws require a greater vote.

-You must file the electronic action in your minutes book or a document book of Board actions.
+You must record the electronic notice and email vote in your minutes.

 If you do choose to allow vote by email or other electronic means, remember that email addresses tend to change more frequently than physical addresses.
-Be sure that the Board Secretary verifies all email addresses of all Board members at the beginning of each Board year.
-You might also consider requiring each Director to sign an agreement when they join the Board in which they provide their email address and state that they will notify the Secretary in writing if their email address changes.
+You might consider requiring each Director to sign an agreement when they join the Board in which they provide their email address and state that they will notify the Secretary in writing if their email address changes.
 This may provide protection to your nonprofit if a Director later claims that an email did not reach them at a new email address that they failed to provide.